linwenchao/mongoid-lookup/README.md

     Tag.lookup_reference(:search).label_like(query)
     #=> [ #<Topic::SearchReference label: "Business">, <Person::SearchReference label: "Barack Obama">, <City::SearchReference label: "Boston">  ]

-Alternatively, you can simply call the model itself, which has been named according to the given key:
+Alternatively, you can access the model itself, which has been named according to the given key:

     Tag::SearchReference.label_like(query)

+The reference model name is `"#{name.to_s.classify}Reference"` (where `name` is the key supplied as the first argument to `lookup`).
+If you had created a lookup called `screen_name`:

+  class User
+    include Mongoid::Document
+    include Mongoid::Lookup
+    lookup :screen_name, collection: SearchListing, :map => { label: :screen_name }
+    field :screen_name, type: String end

+The lookup reference would be `User::ScreenNameReference`

 ### Lookup Inheritance

-Anywhere in your class structure that you add a lookup, you'll have another way to narrow down your results.
-Use the `:inherit => true` option in child class in a call to lookup with the same lookup key (:search):
+Anywhere in your class structure that you add a lookup, another lookup reference model will be created, allowing you to further narrow your results.
+Use the `:inherit => true` option in child class in a call to lookup with the same lookup key (`:search`):

     class Place < Tag
       lookup :search, inherit: true
     end

-The new lookup will inherit the configuration of Tag's search lookup.
+The new lookup will inherit the configuration of Tag's `:search` lookup.
 Now you can query Place references only, as needed:

     query = 'C'
     Place.lookup_reference(:search).label_like(query)

+or

+    Place::SearchReference.label_like(query)

 ### Extending Lookup Reference Models

-If you would like your lookup references to maintain more data from your source model, simply add the fields to the lookup collection and to the `:map` option:
+If you would like your lookup references to maintain more data from your source model, add the fields to the lookup collection and to the `:map` option:

     class SearchListing
       field :alias, type: String